Medical Malpractice Counsel

 Negligence of Providers to Treat a Stroke.

-• Failure of a hospital’s Emergency Department to activate the hospital’s Stroke Alert when a patient has the signs and symptoms of stroke.
+• Failure of a hospital’s emergency department to activate the hospital’s stroke alert system when a patient shows obvious stroke symptoms.

-• Failure to give clot busting medicine to a patient having a stroke within the window where such medicine can successfully treat the patient and limit brain damage.
+• Failure to give clot-busting medicine to a patient having a stroke within the window where such medicine can successfully treat the patient and limit brain damage.